Tuition and Fees

 - BCCC Scholarships, Federal Work-Study, and Federal Supplemental Educational Opportunity Grant: June 1

-To be eligible to receive financial aid, you must:
+To be eligible to receive financial aid, a student must:

 - Be a U.S. citizen or an eligible non-citizen